11 Outrageous Ways to Spend Money in Retirement

 1. Vacay at the Palace of Versailles

-Who doesn’t want to live like kings and queens, and what better way than by vacationing at the Palace of Versailles?
+Who doesn’t want to live like kings and queens an,d what better way than by vacationing at the Palace of Versailles?

 You can do that by booking a room at the uber-luxe, 18th-century themed hotel, Le Grand Contrôle.
-This 13-suite-and-room hotel is the only one on the palace grounds, giving guests the ultimate status flex: private, after-hours access to the Hall of Mirrors, the King’s Apartments and the vast Orangerie Gardens.
+This 13-suite-and-room hotel is the only one on the palace grounds, giving guests the ultimate status flex: Private, after-hours access to the Hall of Mirrors, the King’s Apartments and the vast Orangerie Gardens.

 Living like royalty doesn’t come cheap.
 A night in the grandest room, the Necker Suite, will set you back a staggering $17,500.

-2. Luxury Expedition: Yellowstone to Amangiri
+2. Luxury expedition: Yellowstone to Amangiri

-You won’t need an RV for this trip to see the American West, but you may have to crack open the vault to afford it.
+You won’t need an RV for this trip to see the American West, but you might have to crack open the vault to afford it.
 Curated by Neiman Marcus, this luxury expedition spares no expense, and you’ll know it by the $490,000 price tag.

-The 11-day trip, which covers you and up to three friends, starts at Yellowstone National Park and culminates at Amangiri — the ultra-exclusive, five-star resort hidden in Utah's Canyon Point.
-During this odyssey, you’ll horseback ride across sweeping valleys, raft pristine whitewater rapids, and helicopter over the Grand Canyon and Monument Valley, all the while enjoying high-end amenities, fine dining by private chefs and other exclusive perks.
+During this odyssey, you’ll horseback ride across sweeping valleys, raft pristine whitewater rapids and helicopter over the Grand Canyon and Monument Valley, while enjoying high-end amenities, fine dining by private chefs and other exclusive perks.

 3. Annie Leibovitz Portrait Session

-4. Michelin Star Restaurant Reservations Anywhere
+4. Michelin Star restaurant reservations anywhere

 Just because you're retired doesn’t mean you have the time (or the patience) to secure a reservation at a hard-to-get-into restaurant.
-But if you have the cash and the refined palate, that’s where a Sienna Charles membership comes in.
+But if you have the cash and a refined palate, that’s where a Sienna Charles membership comes in.

 5. Rolls-Royce Phantom